Outlines the health, wellness, and retirement benefits that all current and potential employees are entitled to while on military leave.

 20 CFR Part 1002 - Final regulations issued December 19, 2005 that implement the Uniformed Services Employment and Reemployment Rights Act of 1994, as amended (USERRA)

 Employees are expected to notify their managers of military service requirements as soon as possible.
 Such notification should be in writing (where practicable) and include their anticipated dates of duty.

 Employees/supervisors/managers should contact the human resources consultant in the Office of Human Resources at (603) 646-3411 for specific instructions.

 Employees who return to their jobs will not be considered to have had a break in service for the purposes of retirement plan participation, vesting, and accrual of benefits.
 This applies to the defined benefit and 401(a) defined contribution retirement plans.
-Dartmouth will not make contributions to the retirement plan while the employee is deployed on military service, but the College will make up any contributions attributable to the employee's period of service unless it is impossible or unreasonable to do so, and then the College will make the contributions as soon as practicable.
+Dartmouth will not make contributions to the retirement plan while the employee is deployed on military service, but will make up any contributions attributable to the employee's period of service unless it is impossible or unreasonable to do so, and then will make the contributions as soon as practicable.
 The vesting of employment rights occurs on re-employment.
-Thus, if the employee does not seek to be re-employed by Dartmouth, then the College is not responsible for those obligations.
+Thus, if the employee does not seek to be re-employed by Dartmouth, then Dartmouth is not responsible for those obligations.